 Each year, CivicSpark recruits Fellows through a highly competitive application process.

-Fellows spend 11 months embedded in government agencies and community organizations, serving 1,300 hours implementing a needed sustainability and resilience project, while also building long-term capacity to ensure the work is sustained after their service year.
+Fellows spend up to 11 months embedded in government agencies and community organizations, serving between 900 to 1,300 hours implementing a needed community planning project, while also building long-term capacity to ensure the work is sustained after their service year.
 While all projects are unique, your Fellow’s service will include:

 Benefits